SSWConsulting/SSW.Rules.Content/rules/answer-im-questions-in-order/rule.md

 **- Gary:**
 Welcome back from your holiday.
 How many items in your inbox?
 Can you give me the link for better IM rules?
 When is your next client work?

-**- Tiago Araujo:**
+**- Dave:**
 I have 85 items in my inbox

-**- Tiago Araujo:**
+**- Dave:**
 Here is the link: https://rules.ssw.com.au/rules-to-better-im

-**- Tiago Araujo:**
+**- Dave:**
 I start working for Northwind next Monday.
 :::
-::: bad
+::: ok
-Figure: Bad example - Questions answered orderly, however 3 notifications were sent
+Figure: OK example - Questions answered orderly, however 3 notifications were sent needlessly
 :::

 ::: greybox
 **- Gary:**
 Welcome back from your holiday.
-1. How many items in your inbox?
-2. Can you give me the link for better IM rules?
-3. When is your next client work?
+How many items in your inbox?
+Can you give me the link for better IM rules?
+When is your next client work?

 **- Dave:**
 1. I have 85 items in my inbox